bbauska/W3Cx-5of5/README.md

 94. &lt;/html&gt;
 </pre>

-Gisgraphy (free service) reverse geocoding example (screenshot only, click on it to see <a href="https://services.gisgraphy.com/static/leaflet/index.html">
+<p>Gisgraphy (free service) reverse geocoding example (screenshot only,
-the demo on the Gisgraphy website</a>):
+click on it to see <a href="https://services.gisgraphy.com/static/leaflet/index.html" target="_blank" rel="noopener noreferrer">the demo on the Gisgraphy website</a>):</p>

 <h5>Example #2: reverse geocoding + OpenStreetMap</h5>

-Important note: these examples below rely on an external
+<p>Important note: these examples below rely on an external
 <a href="https://github.com/perliedman/leaflet-control-geocoder">GitHub resource</a>.
 No
-related questions are asked in this module&apos;s exercises or final exam.
+related questions are asked in this module&apos;s exercises or final exam.</p>

-Please, pan and zoom on the map and click.
-The longitude and latitude are computed from your click and a free reverse geocoding service is used to convert to a physical address.
+<p>Please, pan and zoom on the map and click.
+The longitude and latitude
+are computed from your click and a free reverse geocoding service is used to convert to a physical address.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 418.
 (372) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">